All about Chermayeff & Geismar

 Ivan Chermayeff and Tom Geismar met as students at Yale in the mid 1950s.
 They were doing research for papers on typeface design.
 In the spring of 1957 they teamed up with Robert Brownjohn to form Brownjohn Chermayeff Geismar.
-Three years later, Brownjohn left the partnership.
+Three years later, Brownjohn left the partnership, and the era of Chermayeff & Geismar began.

-Hundreds of trademarks have been created by Chermayeff & Geismar Inc. Their logos and identity programs for high-profile corporations such as Mobil, Time Warner, Viacom, and Xerox (before their recent re-brand), and for institutions such as the New York Public Library, the Smithsonian Institution, and the Museum of Modern Art, are instantly recognisable hallmarks of design.
+Hundreds of trademarks have been created by the design firm.
+Their logos for high-profile corporations are instantly recognisable, including marks for Mobil, Time Warner, Viacom, and Xerox (before their recent re-brand), and for institutions such as the New York Public Library, the Smithsonian, and the Museum of Modern Art.

-The following video features an animated showcase of some Chermayeff & Geismar Inc. logos.
+The following video by Sagi Haviv, titled LogoMotion, features an animated showcase of various Chermayeff & Geismar logos.

-Not a crescent swish or 3D relfection in sight.
-Excellent.
+Not a “crescent swish” or 3D reflection in sight.

 NBC